SergeyKanzhelev/apmtips/source/_posts/2015-01-05-track-dependencies-in-console-application.markdown

 TelemetryConfiguration.Active.InstrumentationKey = "ec126cb1-9adc-4681-9cd4-0fcad33511c9";
 ```

 When you compile your application plenty of new files will appear in bin/Debug folder.
-You'll need to carry these files alongside with your application's binary when you'll deploying it:
+You'll need to carry these files alongside with your application's binary when you'll deploying it.
+Here are the list of files you'll need for 0.12 version of Application Insights SDK.

 Application Insights configuration: